ahyakamil/AKMongo/README.md

 # AKMongo
 Spring Boot helper for upsert and upsert all.
-Sometimes you don't want to remove existing object, ex:
+Sometimes you don't want to remove another existing object.

-in service 1 you have:
+for example, in mongodb you have data:

     {
-    id: "a001",
+    _id: "a001",
-    accountId: "s001",
     lastCheckActivityLogin: "29 Jan 2020, 18:00"
     }

-in service 2 you have:
+and on your spring boot entity you have:

     {
-    id: "a001",
+    _id: "a001",
-    accountId: "s001",
     lastCheckActivityShop: "31 Jan 2020, 17:00"
     }